 Intellectual property and Limitation of Purpose

-When you’re a freelancer you might have a diverse set of clients, by adding a non-exclusivity clause you won’t risk being stuck having to work one client at a time.
+When you’re a freelancer, you might have a diverse set of clients.
+By adding a non-exclusivity clause, you won’t risk being stuck having to work with one client at a time.

 This is extremely important for both you and your client because you might find that they don’t want people to know they hired external help, or maybe they are fine with it being out there during your time working with them.
 Make sure you both agree before writing the contract because a misunderstanding regarding confidentiality can sour relationships quickly.